emqx/emqx-docs/en_US/security/authn/http.md

 EMQX Broker uses the current client related information as a parameter in the device connection event, initiates a request query permission to the user-defined authentication service, and processes the authentication request through the returned HTTP **statusCode**.

- - Authentication failed: API returns status code of 4xx
+ - Authentication failed: API returns status code of 4xx.
- - Authentication succeeded: API returns status code of 200
+ - Authentication succeeded: API returns status code of 200.
- - Authentication ignored : API returns status code of 200 with message body of ignore
+ - Authentication ignored : API returns status code of 200 with message body of ignore.

 ## Salting rules and hash methods